jhaco/MangaDL/README.md

 ### Usage

 * Input the url of the primary comic page where all chapters are listed.
 Accounts for side chapters and main chapters.
+* Input name of folder.
+All downloaded chapters will be sent here.

 ### Plans